Yield: about 48 peanut butter balls

 1. Prepare a baking sheet by lining it with aluminum foil, set aside.

 3. Mix the candy on medium speed for several minutes until the mixture is well-combined and homogenous.
-If the dough appears to be too sticky, add the extra powdered sugar and mix until it is somewhat stiff but still pliable and not dry.
+If the dough appears to be too sticky, add the remaining 1/2 cup powdered sugar and mix until it is somewhat stiff but still pliable and not dry.

 4. Using a teaspoon or a candy scoop, for the candy into small balls (about 1” in diameter or less) and place them on the prepared baking sheet.
 Place the candy in the freezer or refrigerator to chill until set, about 20 minutes in the freezer or 1 hour in the refrigerator.

 5. Once you are ready to dip the balls, place the chocolate candy coating in a microwave-safe bowl and microwave it in 30-second intervals until the chocolate is melted and smooth.

 6. Dip the peanut butter balls into the melted chocolate using dipping tools or two forks.
 Return the dipped balls to the baking sheet, and while the chocolate is still wet, top each ball with a peanut half.
 Repeat with remaining candy.